DownQuark-Work/downquark.applicationFoss.QanbanBoard/README.md

 1. Each time you run `git flow feature finish` (with or without  `<FEATURE_NAME>`) the _**Qanban Application**_ will mark the "ticket" complete.

 Following the `git flow` pattern will result in something along the lines of a sideways `git log --graph`:

+> NOTE: As with the _discover_ section above, anytime `git flow <COMMAND>` is called a _hook_ will be triggered.
+This will persist the change to an actual database so the content and progress will be backed up outside of the user's local OS.

 • <img width="203" alt="Screenshot 2023-12-16 at 01 33 18" src="https://github.com/DownQuark-Work/downquark.applicationFoss.QanbanBoard/assets/40064794/2ff4573f-f986-4af1-bdcc-4ab14fac1605">